 - Shaking chills

-- A thick yellow or a foul smelling drainage from your donor or recipient site
+- A thick yellow (pus-like) drainage from your donor or recipient site

 - Drainage from your donor or recipient site that smells bad